-Each type of program varies in what is included and how much to expect to pay in extras:
+Each type of program varies in what is included and how much to expect to pay in extras.
+For instance:

 - Online: You may pay for tools and study guides used on location.
-There should also be a balance of in-person instruction, particularly for the hands-on work.
+There should also be a balance of in-person instruction, particularly to get hands-on work experience.

 - Certificate programs: These should include all the materials for the hands-on study portion including engines, transmission systems, and auto diagnosis, repair and maintenance courses.
 Expect additional fees for books, tools, lab fees, and other miscellaneous items, which can add between $1,000-$3,000 to the total.

 - Degree programs: The major bulk of the cost should include all coursework, including the required general education courses along with the auto mechanics classes.
-If the degree program is at a university, then expect an additional cost of $5,000-10,000 for room and board, in addition to the other fees listed in the certificate program section.
+If the degree program is at a university, then expect an added cost of $5,000-$10,000 for room and board, in addition to the other fees listed in the certificate program section.

-There is always financial assistance and scholarships to help alleviate the cost of school.
+If you qualify, financial assistance and scholarships are available to help alleviate the cost of education.
 Find out more information on financial aid here.
 Always speak with a school admissions personnel to find out what financial aid opportunities there are at a specific school/institution.

 “You have to look for teachers.
 If you want to be a mechanic, go hang out with mechanics.”Robert Kiyosaki, founder of The Rich Dad Company

-To receive the right kind of training, the kind of stuff that makes you stand out to potential employers, you need to attend an auto mechanic school, whether it’s online, through a certificate program or an associate degree program.
-But what can you expect from those forms of education?
+To receive the right kind of training, the qualities that make you stand out to potential employers, you need to attend an auto mechanic school, whether it’s online, through a certificate program, or an associate degree program.
+But, what can you expect from each?

-Well, some of that depends on where you go, but most programs have the same basic idea of what the curriculum should look like.
+Well, some of that depends on where you go, but most programs have the same basic curriculum structure.
 They should all teach you about the systems and parts that make up automobiles, how to maintain them, and how to fix them.
-Also, you will learn what the tools of the trade are and how to use them in your daily job life.
+Also, you will learn what the tools of the trade are and how to use them in your workday.

 Certificate programs will focus on career-specific courses and will not include any general education classes.
-The benefit of a certificate program is that it is a shorter program than the associate degree, meaning you'll get into the workforce quicker.
+The benefit of a certificate program is that it is a shorter route to success than an associate degree, meaning you'll get into the workforce quicker.